Will Erling Haaland be Available to Play for Manchester City Against Leicester City?

 JOIN SI SOCCER'S MANCHESTER CITY WHATSAPP COMMUNITY - GET ALL THE LATEST NEWS AND ANALYSIS STRAIGHT TO YOUR PHONE

-Will Erling Haaland be Available to Play for Manchester City Against Leicester City?
+Will Erling Haaland be Available to Play for Manchester City Again This Season?

-No, Haaland will not be available against Leicester City on Wednesday, Apr.
+Haaland will definitely be unavailable for Leicester City on Wednesday, Apr.
 2 following the club's update.
+But the expectation is the Norwegian will feature again for City before the end of the season.
+And, significantly, be able to take part in the FIFA Club World Cup.

 "The Norwegian striker sustained the injury during Sunday’s FA Cup quarter-final victory away at AFC Bournemouth.
 Erling underwent initial tests in Manchester on Monday morning and will now seek specialist consultation to confirm the full extent of the injury.
 Assessment remains ongoing to ascertain a full prognosis.
 The expectation is that Erling will be fit in time to play a further part in the remainder of this season, including this summer’s FIFA Club World Cup," the club said in a statement on social media Monday.